-The approximate amount of funding set-aside in this category for HOME/WRAP programs is outlined in the Current Year Summary, Attachment "A".
-These funds will be administered by WCDA similar to the WRAP program created under the Neighborhood Stabilization Program.
-If all the HOME funds are not allocated in the first funding cycle, WCDA may retain any funds under any of the set asides for this eligible activity.
-In addition, as Program income is received and the available funding is increased, such funds may also be used under this set-aside.
+The approximate amount of funding set-aside in this category for homeownership development programs is outlined in the Current Year Summary, Attachment "A".
+These funds will be distributed through a competitive application process.
+If through this process, not all of the funds are allocated in the specified funding cycle(s), WCDA may allocate these funds to eligible multi-family rental projects for which existing allocated funding is not sufficient.
+As HOME program income is received throughout the year and available funding increases, such funds may be used under this set-aside.